elixirschool/elixirschool/index.md

 "Elixir is a dynamic, functional language designed for building scalable and maintainable applications." — [elixir-lang.org](http://elixir-lang.org/)

-Elixir leverages the battle tested ErlangVM to build distributed and fault-tolerant systems with low-latency out of the box.
+Elixir leverages the battle tested Erlang VM (BEAM) to build distributed and fault-tolerant systems with low-latency out of the box.

 __Features__: